Canon SX620 vs Sigma fp

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the fp provides a better video resolution than the SX620.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The SX620 and the fp are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The adjacent table lists some of the other core features of the Canon SX620 and Sigma fp along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The SX620 has one, while the fp does not.
 While the built-in flash of the SX620 is not very powerful, it can at times be useful as a fill-in light.